hphelion/documentation/community/community.install.virtual.md

 * python-libvirt
 * openssh-server

-**Note:** Ensure that the firewall configuration allows access to the ssh ports.
+**Note:** Make sure that the firewall configuration allows access to the SSH ports.

-Even though these packages are added to the system if they are not already installed, we recommend you install them beforehand using the following command:
+Even though these packages are added to the system if they are not already installed, before starting the installation, first install the following required Debian/Ubuntu packages on the system running the installer:

     $ sudo apt-get install -y libvirt-bin openvswitch-switch python-libvirt qemu-system-x86 qemu-kvm openssh-server